nodeshift/tutorial/api/README.md

 ## Hardening headers with Helmet

-Security is everyone’s responsibility.
-Express Helmet secures your Node.js application from some obvious threats.
-While writing a Node.js Express application, you can use Helmet to safeguard your application from usual security risks like XSS, Content Security Policy, and others.
+It's important to make any APIs that you expose as safe/secure as possible.
+In larger enterprise deployments this security may be provided by an API gateway like [Red Hat 3scale API Management](https://www.redhat.com/en/technologies/jboss-middleware/3scale).
+When that is not the case it's wise to use a package like express Helmet to secure your Node.js application from some obvious threats.
+You can use Helmet to safeguard your application from usual security risks like XSS, Content Security Policy, and others.

+In this section we'll show you how to add helmet to your application.

 Enable the `helmet` express middleware by following the steps: